• Skip to primary navigation

 September 2, 2025 by

-Make Time For Love is a project by arts organisation Metal, with artists YARA + DAVINA, commissioned by Culture Liverpool and Liverpool City Council.
-Make Time For Love is the finale of a 2-year residency called Picton Play with communities in L15, to celebrate the creativity that exists in the Wavertree and Picton neighbourhoods as part of Culture Liverpool’s Creative Neighbourhoods programme.
+Make Time For Love was a project by arts organisation Metal, with artists YARA + DAVINA, commissioned by Culture Liverpool and Liverpool City Council.
+Make Time For Love was the finale of a 2-year creative engagement project called Picton Play with communities in L15, to celebrate the creativity that exists in the Wavertree and Picton neighbourhoods, as part of Culture Liverpool’s Creative Neighbourhoods programme.

-The programme on Wavertree High Street launches with a day of celebratory events on Saturday 20 September, and includes a drop-in floral tribute and postcard making workshop at the Rose Garden, readings by commissioned writers Hanan Issa, Sophie Herxheimer and Joelle Taylor at Wavertree Library, a live musical performance by Capeesh, and the unveiling of four very special clocks.
+The launch day on Saturday 20 September 2025, saw families, residents, dreamers and makers come together for: drop-in floral tribute and postcard making at the Rose Garden, readings by our commissioned writers Hanan Issa, Sophie Herxheimer and Joelle Taylor at Wavertree Library, a live musical performance by Capeesh, and the unveiling of the Make Time For Love clocks and We Flourish in the Shade rug, a permanent installation at Wavertree Library inspired by the Wavertree motto: Sub Umbra Floresco.

 • A playlist of love songs playing in businesses along the High Street, curated by Asylum Link, Capeesh, Damien John Kelly House, and Love Wavertree